ShauryaJain03/waypoint_nav/README.md

 ### Time Parameterization
 - Assigns timestamps to trajectory points based on desired velocity

+### Obstacle Avoidance
+- Detects obstacles along the planned path using LIDAR data (sensor_msgs/LaserScan).
+- Dynamically generates detour waypoints perpendicular to the blocked trajectory direction.
+- Ensures the robot bypasses the obstacle completely before resuming the original trajectory.
+- Keeps track of visited waypoints to prevent the robot from looping back into already-traversed points.
+- Publishes visualization markers (visualization_msgs/MarkerArray) in RViz2 to display the modified path and robot heading for debugging.

 ### Outputs a time-parameterized trajectory (nav_msgs/Path)
 - Implements a PID-based pure pursuit controller for both linear and angular velocity and publishes standard ROS2 velocity commands (geometry_msgs/Twist) for differential drive robots.